Technical Specifications

 Principle of operation

-Images are saved on a Compact Flash memory card (must be inserted into DSLR camera).
-Individual images are marked with special meta tags, so they can be automatically sorted and stitched.
+Images are saved on a memory card (CompactFlash or SD/SDHC/SDXC, inserted into the DSLR camera).
+Individual images are marked with special meta tags, so they can be sorted and aligned automatically by the LizardQ Stitcher software.

-After copying the images from the CF card to the computer, the final panoramic image is generated by the processing software and stored on the computer's hard disk.
+After copying the images from the memory card to the computer, the final panoramic image is generated by the processing software and stored on the computer's hard disk.
 This process is called "stitching" and includes sophisticated algorithms for HDR image generation, alignment, blending and tone mapping.

 General technical data